 Jose Cota was born February 26, 1850, in La Paz Mexico and was just a year old when his family came to San Diego.
 As one of the original San Diego families, the Cota’s were well connected around town.

 Jose Cota began his law enforcement career when he hired as a deputy city marshal under A.F.
 Knowles in 1874.
 It was there he would work alongside future chief James Russell.
 Cota quickly discovered the job was not all it was cracked up to be and after two years of working on bridges and collecting taxes, he left to become a city constable.
-By 1885 old friend and top lawman Joe Coyne was asking him to come back to work for the marshals office.
+By 1886 old friend and top lawman Joe Coyne was asking him to come back to work for the Marshal's Office.
 Cota quickly accepted and worked as a deputy until the office folded in May 1889.

 Now unemployed, Cota returned to work as a constable until he was rehired by the SDPD in 1890.
 His hiring made him the first Hispanic officer in the department’s history.
 Being bilingual and a former city lawman made Jose Cota a very good cop.
 At six feet tall and 200 pounds, he was a large presence as he walked a beat in downtown.

-In 1895 Cota became the departments first Hispanic supervisor when he was promoted to sergeant.
+On April 26, 1893, Cota became the departments first Latino supervisor when he was promoted to sergeant.

 By the turn of the century Cota was starting to change.
 He no longer had a spring in his step he didn’t look healthy.
 Several members of the council noticed the change and thought he had a drinking problem.
 Later, after being examined by doctors, it was discovered he was actually suffering a variety of diseases.